kubernetes/website/docs/admin/authentication.md

 Kubernetes uses client certificates, bearer tokens, or HTTP basic auth to authenticate API requests through authentication plugins.
-As HTTP request are made to the API server plugins attempts to associate the following attributes with the request:
+As HTTP request are made to the API server, plugins attempt to associate the following attributes with the request:

 * Username: a string which identifies the end user.
 Common values might be `kube-admin` or `jane@example.com`.